CraigRonald555/KeepUpKeto/README.md

 ## Support

-If you are interested in this repository, please feel free to contact me to discuss potentially implementing it for your business.
-All code here is protected by Intellectual Property legislation and commercial usage is prohibited without permission by myself.
+If you are interested in this repository, please feel free to contact me to discuss implementing it for your business.
+All code here is protected by Intellectual Property legislation and commercial usage is prohibited without permission from myself.

 ## Development Process